Indian Pilot Program

 Have you ever dreamed of becoming an airline pilot?
 Epic Flight Academy’s Indian Pilot Program is designed to provide students seeking employment under the Directorate General of Civil Aviation (DGCA) of India with structured flight training taking them from zero experience to a successful career as an airline pilot.
 The course is designed to support students who speak English as a second language and wish to pursue a career as a professional pilot.
 In the aviation industry, the ability to read, write, and speak English proficiently is required for most employees and all pilots.
 Our flight school students have unlimited access to English tutoring to develop Aviation English skills during Ground School training.

-Epic is proud to have helped more than 5,300 international students from 88 countries prepare for jobs in aviation.
+Epic has proudly trained thousands of international students from 80+ countries for jobs in aviation.
 Epic has successfully provided an unparalleled pilot program for Indian students to reach their dream airline job at Jet Airways and IndiGo, such as GoAir.
 With the demand for airline pilots at an all-time high and pilot salaries soaring, aspiring aviators are seeking the most cost and time-effective ways to fulfill their flight training and airline pilot career dreams.

 Transferable, Top Quality FAA Pilot Programs

 Our flight school’s flight training courses are the leading United States Federal Aviation Administration (FAA) approved Professional Pilot courses.
 World-renowned for structure and rigorous training standards, licenses and certificates issued by the FAA are recognized globally by all Civil Aviation Authorities (CAA), including the Directorate General of Civil Aviation.
-FAA approved flight courses are the key to worldwide pilot career opportunities, as they require English Proficiency and successful completion results in an ICAO Level 4 English language endorsement, which is a required skill set for students intending to fly routes between countries with different native languages, opening up a world of possibility.
+FAA approved flight courses are the key to worldwide pilot career opportunities, as they require English proficiency, and successful completion results in an ICAO Level 4 English language endorsement.
+This is a required skillset for students intending to fly routes between countries with different native languages, opening up a world of possibility.

 Virtual Online Flight Academy